mitchellkrogza/nginx-ultimate-bad-bot-blocker/README.md

 ### Recommend to saved as: /etc/nginx/conf.d/globalblacklist.conf

-Why? .... because all file located in /conf.d/ are automatically loaded by Nginx
+Why? .... because all files located in /conf.d/ are automatically loaded by Nginx in the main nginx.conf file.

 ### WHY BLOCK BAD BOTS ?